Wait (M83 song): Music video

 The music video was released on 5 December 2012 directed by Fleur & Manu and produced by Jules de Chateleux and Jean Davi.
 This video completed the trilogy started with "Midnight City" and continued in "Reunion".

 "Wait" opens with a mirrored tetrahedron traveling through space.
 After some views of the expanse, the sleeping faces of two of the escaped children from "Midnight City" and "Reunion" are seen - apparently from within the pyramid.

-On Earth, the no-longer wheelchair-bound psychic child from "Reunion" is free and walking the desolate streets of an apocalyptic city - still in the clothes she wore in the previous videos.
+On Earth, the now-ambulatory psychic child from "Reunion" is free and walking the desolate streets of an apocalyptic city - still in the clothes she wore in the previous videos.
 Amidst the destruction and bodies, various bleached-white animals appear, and the few humans seen are violent and agitated.
 As one human is attacked by two more, white wolves appear and gather around the child.

 From space, an event can be seen and it causes the lead child to flinch in his sleep inside of the pyramid.

 As the psychic child on Earth wraps a shawl over her shoulders, in space, the pyramid continues to travel, passing a nebula.

 On Earth the psychic child is now fully wrapped in a black cloak, walking a deserted landscape.
 She uses her abilities to gather a single orb of water, positioning it directly over her third eye.

 In space, the two escaped children seen in the pyramid are both awake as the pyramid appears to travel at high speeds through the cosmos (in a scene reminiscent of 2001: A Space Odyssey), apparently stressful enough to cause nosebleeds.

 On Earth, the psychic child has found refuge in a rainforest-like environment, still accompanied by the wolves from earlier.
 She is now dressed in a more ceremonial outfit and seems to be aware of some event approaching.

 In space, the tetrahedron approaches Earth - as it gets closer it separates into its component-panels, releasing the lead escapee who begins to fall through Earths' atmosphere.

 As the psychic child on Earth raises her eyes, the lead escapee falls to Earth, landing in the rainforest.
 His fate is left unknown.